chanced/p4ssw0rd/README.md

     eval, err := pw.Evaluate(ctx, "password")
     if err != nil {
-        // this shouldn't error unless something goes wrong with connecting to haveibeenpwned panic(err)
+        // this shouldn't error unless something goes wrong with connecting to haveibeenpwned because
+        // "password" satisfies the min length requirement panic(err)
     }
     _ = eval.Allowed // false because the count of breaches this value has been involved in exceeds BreachLimit